r-moruju/CI_PP1_TH/README.md

 11. As a returning user, I want to get directions to the restaurant

 #### Site Owner
-12. As the site owner, I want users to find news about upcoming events or changes in opening times
+12. As the site owner, I want users to know what products we use
 13. As the site owner, I want users to get to know the barber shop
 14. As the site owner, I want the users to be able to contact us